Micro Urban Community Unlike Any Other

 The Champaign Park District maintains 58 parks totaling over 700 acres, 17 trail systems, 13 facilities, and one grand movie palace, all providing our residents with incredible options for recreation.
 In addition to their facilities, the Park District leads a robust calendar of special events and programs which entertain and educate the population from ages one to one hundred!

-Established in 1982, Visit Champaign County is the official tourism destination marketing and management organization for Champaign County.
+Established in 1982, Experience Champaign Urbana is the official tourism destination marketing and management organization for Champaign County.
 Their mission is to market Champaign County and a diverse set of events in collaboration with community stakeholders, to attract and serve visitors, and to positively impact the local economy and quality of life.

-The Champaign County Welcome Center is located in the heart of downtown Champaign.
-Whether you’re in town for a quick bite, a big shopping trip, or a week of business, the Welcome Center is the perfect spot to pick up information on Champaign County’s best offerings.
+The Champaign County Welcome Center is located at 17 East Taylor Street in the heart of downtown Champaign.
+The Welcome Center is the perfect spot to pick up information on Champaign County’s best offerings or pick up a unique item to take home.

 Champaign is home to some amazing events!